 Making changes to your bedroom can improve your mental health for the better.
 You may wake up refreshed instead of reaching for an extra cup of coffee.
 Here’s how.

 Declutter and Clean Up Your Room

 We all know what cleaning up your room is.
 If your room is so messy it’s unbearable, it can have a negative impact on your mental health.
 For example, it may start to stress and overstimulate you.
 This especially applies if you get up in the middle of the night, only for you to trip over something.

-Spend some time to clean up your room!
+Spend some time cleaning up your room using a vacuum cleaner, duster and deodorizer!
 Also, declutter.
 What is decluttering?
 It’s when you get rid of items you don’t need.
 Old clothes, a decoration that is looking tacky nowadays, or anything else you no longer need.
 Most items you can donate or sell for a quick buck.